K4r4b0M0kg0th0/Tsong/README.md

 # Tsong

-Tsong is a simple program that allows you to play, pause, stop, skip, and adjust the volume of audio files in a specified folder.
-It uses the Pygame library to handle the audio playback and the os module to interact with the file system.
+Tsong is a simple music player built with Python and Pygame.
+It allows you to play, pause, stop, skip, and adjust the volume of audio files in a folder.

+## Prerequisites

+Python 3.x
+Pygame (can be installed with pip install pygame)

-## Getting Started
+## Usage

-- Clone the repository to your local machine.
+- Clone the repository or download the source code.

-- Make sure you have Pygame library installed.
-If not, you can install it by running pip install pygame
+- Open a terminal and navigate to the project directory.

-- Run the script by running python Tsong.py
+- Run the following command to start the player: python tsong.py

-- When prompted, enter the location of the folder containing the audio files you want to play.
-The program will only play mp3 files.
+- Enter the path to the folder containing the audio files when prompted.

-Once the first track has been loaded and started playing, you can use the following commands to control the playback:
+- Use the following commands to control the player:

-play: resume playback
-pause: pause playback
+#### play: Resume playing the current track

+#### pause: Pause the current track

-stop: stop playback and exit the program
+#### stop: Stop the player and exit

-next: skip to the next track
+#### next: Go to the next track

-previous: go back to the previous track
+#### previous: Go to the previous track

-current: display the name of the current track
+#### current: Display the name of the current track

-skip: skip to a specific time (in milliseconds) volume up: increase the volume volume down: decrease the volume
+#### skip: Skip to a specific time in the current track

+#### volume up: Increase the volume

+#### volume down: Decrease the volume

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

-### Additional help
-Please let me know if you need more help or have any questions about this program.